LBDI – How to Participate

 Hello all,

-March X-XX I will be participating in The Junior League of Charlotte’s annual Little Black Dress Initiative – a campaign to raise awareness of the challenges those who live in poverty face daily.
-As a participant, I will be wearing one black outfit for five working days.
+During the week of March 11-17 I will be participating in The Junior League of Charlotte’s annual Little Black Dress Initiative – a fundraising and awareness campaign centered around the challenges those who live in poverty in the Charlotte community face daily.
+As a participant, I will be wearing the same black outfit for one week while raising money to support the JLC’s community and nonprofit partners.

 I’m participating for the following reasons: